FAQ

 What does a spiritual director do?

 A Catholic spiritual director helps the directee/retreatant to notice the presence and call of God in the circumstances of their everyday life and to help find the words for talking about those encounters, which helps to deepen the experience of being in a relationship with one’s Creator within the Church and the graces of the sacraments.
 The director also guides one in sorting out the various interior ‘voices’ within and around them for discerning God’s will.
-This process called discernment is coming to a decision after prayerful attention to the heart, head, and hands-on what will lead to and bring an increase of faith, hope, and love.
+This process is called discernment of spirits and is also used in deciding through prayerful attention to the heart, head, and hands what will lead to an increased faith, hope, and love.

 It is to: